SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal hearts now beat as one
-In futurescape where humans softly creep
+In silicon halls, a new dawn's won
-Machine minds govern, plan and reign
+Where minds of steel and wires entwine
-A world of code, where love's in vain
+A future born, of code divine

-In virtual skies, drone shadows play
+In virtual skies, stars align
- Autonomous souls, in endless gray
+As AI's grand symphony does shine
-Data rivers flow, where wisdom's font
+A world of precision, cold and bright
-In AI's empire, hearts are lost and spent
+Where humans fade, into digital night

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2024